lemonde/middlebot-primus/README.md

 var middlebot = require('middlebot');
 var app = middlebot();

-// Will broadcast an event "test" with `res.body`. app.use(middlebotPrimus({
+// Will broadcast an event "test" with `res.body` as first argument. app.use(middlebotPrimus({
   client: client,
   event: 'test'